sack212/BasicAzureCamp/Presentation/IaaS/README.md

 -	PowerShell environment has been set with large font for easy reading.
 -	A Windows Server 2012 VM has been provisioned.

-## Demo 3 - Creating a Virtual Machines with IIS and SQL VM using ARM Templates
+## Demo 3 - Creating Virtual Machines with IIS and SQL VM using ARM Templates

-In this demo you will learn how to create the virtual machines using ARM Templates.
+In this demo you will learn how to create a virtual machine using ARM Templates.

 ###Resources and Architecture Diagram: